hazardgoat/Focal_Mechanisms_Demo/README.md

 ### Building The Map
 Now that the focal mechanism data and legend have been properly prepared, it’s time to plot everything on a map.

-The following demo script function plots focal mechanism “beach-balls” over an [automatically downloaded 3 arc second Digital Elevation Model from the Shuttle Radar Topography Mission](https://gmt.soest.hawaii.edu/doc/latest/datasets.html).
-The “beach-balls” are scaled exponentially in size by the magnitude and colored by depth, with magnitude, and depth legends plotted along the map axes.
+The following demo script function plots focal mechanism beach-balls over an [automatically downloaded 3 arc second Digital Elevation Model from the Shuttle Radar Topography Mission](https://gmt.soest.hawaii.edu/doc/latest/datasets.html).
+The beach-balls are scaled exponentially in size by the magnitude and colored by depth, with magnitude, and depth legends plotted along the map axes.
 An inset map displaying the study region relative to the greater region around it is plotted in the upper right corner of the map:

 ```
     # Plots the map